nnaumenko/metaf/docs/sphinx/api_miscgroup.rst

 Formats
 -------

-:cpp:class:`MiscGroup` represents various formats of uncommon and rare groups recognised by Metaf.
+:cpp:class:`MiscGroup` represents various formats of uncommon, rare and regional group formats recognised by Metaf.

+Data represented by MiscGroup semantically does not belong to any other group type.

 Colour codes
 ^^^^^^^^^^^^